ced4rtree/documentation/Swerve Tuning.md

     5. Test that the robot still moves well with the weight removed.
 8. Finally, tune **D**.
     1. TODO figure out how to use D properly; it seems to just make the wheels jitter when I try to use it.
 (For future refrence I started it at 1/100th and it instantly caused jitter.)
+9. Remeber to save P/D/S/V values to code.

+## Step 4: Azimuth Tuning
+The azimuth motors are usually just so overpowered that it's very easy to get it very close.
+If the azimuths don't appear to be poorly tuned, you probably don't need to retune them.

+1. Go back into that `SwerveTuningTest` test and hit Back/Select to swap to azimuth mode.
+2. Replace the P/D/S/V values with the ones currently in code for the azimuths. (which probably just has P set.)
+3. If the azimuths aren't turning very fast, increase P. If they're going crazy, decrease P.
+4. Repeat until it gets to its setpoint fairly quickly (say, under 0.3s)
+5. Remeber to save P/D/S/V values to code.